-PIFP is a win-win situation for both Fellows and partner organizations.
-The Fellows are problem-solvers, quick-learners, impassioned, articulate, and committed.
+PIFP is a win-win situation for both fellows and partner organizations.
+The fellows are problem-solvers, quick-learners, impassioned, articulate, and committed.
 They are a “good deal” for any organization at any wage.
-And our partner organizations are offering meaningful, high-level opportunities that few of our Fellows’ peers are experiencing in entry-level positions.
+On the flip side, our partner organizations are offering meaningful, high-level opportunities that few of our fellows’ peers are experiencing in entry-level positions.

-Your donation to PIFP can keep this “win-win” situation going for the next generation of CC grads.
+Your donation to PIFP can keep this “win-win” program going for the next generation of CC grads.
 Thanks for your support!